nesi/perf-training/_lessons/python-scatter/03b-ctypes.md

     ext_modules=[Extension('mysum', ['mysum.cpp'],),],
 )
 ```
-You might have to add *include* directories and libraries if your C++ extension depends on external packages.
-An example of a `setup.py` file can be found [here](https://raw.githubusercontent.com/pletzer/scatter/master/cext/setup.py).

-Calling
+an save in file `setup.py`.
+The fact that *mysum.cpp* has the .cpp extension indicates that the source file is written in C++.

+Compile the code with the command:
 ```
 python setup.py build
 ```
-will compile the code and produce a shared library under `build/lib.linux-x86_64-3.6`, something like `mysum.cpython-36m-x86_64-linux-gnu.so`.

-The extension `.so` indicates that the above is a shared library (also called dynamic-link library or shared object).
+This will compile the code and produce a shared library under `build/lib.linux-x86_64-3.6`, something like `mysum.cpython-36m-x86_64-linux-gnu.so`.
+The extension .so indicates that the above is a shared library (also called dynamic-link library or shared object).
 The advantage of creating a shared library over a static library is that in the former the Python interpreter needs not be recompiled.
 The good news is that `setuptools` knows how to compile shared library so you won't have to worry about the details.

+**Notes**:

+ * the setup.py file must be called *setup.py*
+ * a more realistic example might have *include* directories and libraries listed in *setup.py* if the C++ extension depends on external packages.
+An example of a `setup.py` file can be found [here](https://raw.githubusercontent.com/pletzer/scatter/master/cext/setup.py).

+### Steps required to call an external function from Python

 To call  `mysum` from Python we'll use the `ctypes` module.
-The steps are described below:
+The steps are:

  1. use function `CDLL` to open the shared library. `CDLL` expects the path to the shared library and returns a shared library object.
  2. tell the argument and result types of the function.
 The argument types are listed in members `argtypes` (a list) and `restype`, respectively.
 Use for instance `ctypes.c_int` for a C `int`.
 See table below to find out how to translate other C types to their corresponding `ctypes` objects.
  3. call the function, casting the Python objects into ctypes objects.
 For instance, to pass `double` 1.2, call the function with argument `ctypes.c_double(1.2)`.

-### Translation of some Python types into objects that can be passed to a C/C++ function
+The table below shows how you can cast some common C/C++ types in corresponding Python objects, which can be handed over to an external C/C++ function

+#### Translation table for some Python and C/C++ types

 The following summarises the translation between Python and C for some common data types: